-Ole Gunnar Solskjaer may not have been Alan Shearer, but for a tenth of the price he will still go down as one of Manchester United’s best-ever signings.
+Ole Gunnar Solskjaer may not have scored the goals Alan Shearer would have done at Manchester United, but for a tenth of the price he will still go down as one of their best-ever signings.

-In the summer of 1996, Manchester United needed a new striker.
+In the summer of 1996, United needed a new striker.

 By comparison, the country’s best striker at the time, Alan Shearer, scored at a rate of 0.81 goals per game for Blackburn Rovers.